ayushmanchhabra/share-list/README.md

 ## Technical Implementation

 Sharing the playlist is as simple as sharing the link since the app state is stored in the URL.
 Since the website is a SPA, we use [OAuth with Proof of Key Exchange](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) to authenticate with Spotify.

+## Contributing

+To open a bug report or to add a feature request, open a PR and edit `ROADMAP.md`.
+Once that bug is resolved/feature is implemented, it will be moved to the `CHANGELOG.md`.